adelhany1/Left-Atrium-Segmentation/README.md

 This Task is from [Medical Segmentation Decathlon](http://medicaldecathlon.com/) , The goal is to Automatically segment the left atrium in a 3D cardiac MRI images.

 Using Deep learning and python we will solve the problem.
-We will use Pytorch and Pytorch lightening frameworks.
+We will use Pytorch and Pytorch lightning frameworks.